silentorb/marloth-story/books/fairytale/part2.md

 disintegrates the first bloke who steps into the room.
 Something like that."

-"What about the governor?"
+"What about this guy?"

 "We're done with him.
-Take him outside and kill him."
+Take him outside."

 The children split up into several groups and began to scour the mansion.
 The goblin went about the rooms, overseeing their questing.